Factbox: The hunt for the Paris attackers

 OTHER DEAD:

-Closed circuit TV footage showed Abaaoud entering the Croix de Chavaux metro railway station in eastern Paris, a couple of hundred metres from where the Seat Leon was found, police say.
-His fingerprints were found on one of three AK47 assault rifles left in the car.

-The footage, which places Abaaoud at the station soon after the first shootings but while the attack at the concert hall was underway, has prompted speculation he may have taken part directly in the attacks, and not just organised them.

-Hasna Aitboulahcen: woman, 26, who died during the Nov.
-18 police assault in St. Denis.
+Hasna Aitboulahcen: woman, 26, who suffocated under rubble in the Nov.
+18 police assault in St. Denis, said prosecutor Francois Molins.
 Police were tapping her phone as part of a drugs probe and watched her lead Abaaoud back to the apartment before the raid.
-Source: police and judicial sources.
-Police sources also say the woman was called, apparently in haste, by Abaaoud to find him a hideout on Nov.
-13.
+Abaaoud and another man apparently called her in haste from a bush where they were hiding to find them a hideout on Nov.
+17.

 Other: Third person who died in Nov.
 18 St. Denis assault.
-Investigators have isolated the person's DNA but have not identified them.
+Investigators say the person's DNA matched trades found on one of the AK-47 rifles found in the abandoned Seat and that may mean he is the third man involved in the cafe shootings.

 DETAINED: